What Is the Typical Social Work Career Path?What Is the Typical Social Work Career Path?What Is the Typical Social Work Career Path?

 Prospective students should understand the education level, clinical experience, and exam requirements for their desired career path.
 Regulations vary by state and whether professionals are seeking career advancement in clinical or nonclinical environments.

-Job Settings for Advanced Social Work Careers
+Advanced Social Work Job Settings

 Social work is present in a variety of different work environments, each involving different roles and responsibilities.
 Depending on the type of workplace, whether it be clinical or nonclinical, the scope of duties changes, resulting in social work career paths that can look very different.